andrecaiado/spring-boot-security-auth/README.md

 We could have used the `User` entity to implements the `UserDetails` interface, but it is not recommended to expose the entity directly to the `AuthenticationManager`.
 The `SecurityUser` class provides a layer of abstraction between the entity and the `AuthenticationManager`.

-### JpaUserDetailsService
+## JpaUserDetailsService

 The `JpaUserDetailsService` class implements the `UserDetailsService` interface from Spring Security.
 It is used to retrieve the user details from the database.
+If the user is not found, it throws a `UsernameNotFoundException`.

 ## Configuration